irudnyts/estudy2/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Fix the date of the package in DESCRIPTION
+* Fixed the date of the package in DESCRIPTION

-* Include references with doi to Description filed in DESCRIPTION
+* Included references with doi to Description filed in DESCRIPTION

+* Fixed invalid DOI